-Lovers Marianne and Jean-Paul spend their vacation in a villa near St.-Tropez.
-Marianne invites former lover, Harry and his teenage daughter, Penelope to stay.
+Lovers Marianne and Jean-Paul spend their vacation in a villa on the French Riviera near St-Tropez.
+Marianne invites her former lover, Harry, and his teenage daughter to stay.
 Tension rises between them, especially when Jean-Paul seduces Penelope.

-French filmmaker Rene Clement presents Alan Delon as a petty criminal on the run from the underground.
+French filmmaker Rene Clement presents Alain Delon as a petty criminal on the run from the underground.
 On the Rivera, he seeks refuge in a flophouse whose soup line is served by Jane Fonda...
 See full summary »

 Humberto Amador/Peter Brandt Nielsen

 46 of 49 people found this review helpful.